 The undergraduate major in philosophy requires 30 hours of philosophy coursework.
-All majors must complete the basic course requirements.
-Students with particular interests may choose to structure their major around tracks offered by the department.
-A minimum of 18 hours including all courses for the major at or above the 3000 level must be taken in residence in the UMSL Department of Philosophy.
+A minimum of 18 hours in Philosophy must be taken from the UMSL Department of Philosophy.
+Courses above the 3000-level taken elsewhere do not count toward the major.
 Philosophy majors must complete all required courses (under Course Requirements) with a grade of “C-” or higher and maintain a 2.0 GPA for all their Philosophy coursework.

 General Education Requirements